samuelhoover/samuelhoover.github.io/index.md

 I am a PPG Fellow and fourth year Ph.D. candidate in [Chemical Engineering at UMass Amherst](https://www.umass.edu/engineering/academics/departments/chemical-engineering) studying the phase behavior of complex polymer systems in the [Muthukumar Group](http://theory.pse.umass.edu/).
 My work focuses on using theory, simulation, and machine learning techniques to understand the fundamental physics underlying polymer aggregates in synthetic and biological systems.

-Outside of the lab, my hobbies include cooking and baking (especially when it's for my girlfriend), learning computer science, reading post WWII-era history, and hanging out with my cats [Leo (demon)](/assets/imgs/leo.png) and [Lou Lou (angel)](/assets/imgs/loulou.png) whom I both *love* equally.
+Outside of the lab, my hobbies include cooking and baking (especially when it's for my girlfriend), learning computer science, reading Cold War and modern era (post-1980) history, and hanging out with my cats [Leo (demon)](/assets/imgs/leo.png) and [Lou Lou (angel)](/assets/imgs/loulou.png) whom I both *love* equally.

 You can find more about my ongoing and completed projects using the link in the sidebar.